Bumble or Tinder: Which is Better?

 Free Features

 Like Tinder’s free version, Bumble’s free version lets you set up a profile, swipe through other users’ profiles, and message with matches.
+However, SuperSwipes, which show someone you’re especially interested before they swipe on you, are only available through paid plans or as a separate purchase.

 Paid Features

-Bumble’s paid versions – Bumble Premium and Bumble Boost – come with a number of helpful features, including seeing who swiped right on you, rematching with expired matches, and unlimited “extends,” which allow you to extend the 24-hour window to start a conversation with a match.
+Bumble’s paid versions — Bumble Premium, Premium Plus, and Bumble Boost — come with a number of helpful features, including seeing who swiped right on you, rematching with expired matches, and unlimited “extends,” which allow you to extend the 24-hour window to start a conversation with a match.

 Pros and Cons